 - The practice of venerating icons by bowing (instead of kissing) should be observed.

-- Out of abundance of caution and respect for the safety of our parishioner family, services offered on Thursdays and Saturdays will require the wearing of masks
+- Out of an abundance of caution and respect for the safety of our parishioner family, ALL services offered will require the wearing of masks.

 Saturday and Sunday Mornings: These services are open to all.